oscbyspro/Numberick/Sources/NBKCoreKit/Documentation.docc/Documentation.md

 # ``NBKCoreKit``

-Models, protocols, extensions and utilities underpinning this package.
+Models, protocols, and utilities underpinning this package.

 ## Topics